 In early 2002 as a newly wed and expectant father, he decided to relocate back to the US and performed superbly as Internet sales manager for a renowned auto group.
 In 2004 he began interpreting for Children's Medical Center in Dallas marking the beginning of a successful career in the medical interpretation field.
 He has an associates in science from Mountain View College, holds a bachelors in healthcare business administration from UT Arlington, and is currently pursuing his masters in healthcare administration from UT Arlington.
 He holds a double national certification as a medical and healthcare interpreter and now works for Parkland Hospital.
 He is also a medical interpreter trainer for Language Line Solutions.
 Former pilot, war veteran, teacher, engineer and interpreter, Eduardo plays the piano, loves soccer (go Rayados!) and believes that the most important part of his life is his family.

 Dr. Alessandro Baldan

 Dr. Alessandro Baldan works as a postdoctoral researcher at the Baylor college of Medicine in Houston.
 He graduated with a combined BSc-MSc in Molecular Biology.
 He obtained another MSc in Genetic and Molecular Epidemiology and a PhD in Translational Biomedicine.
 Of particular interest to Alessandro are his projects to improve healthcare and patient's quality of life.
-His clinical studies focus on hemoglobinopathies like thalassemia and sickle cell disease and their genetics.
+His clinical studies focus on bone marrow failure and its genetics.
 Alessandro was a researcher for the European-funded project Trans2Care and head of the working-group Media aimed at scientific dissemination of results.
 He has worked for private companies and universities in Italy, England, France and the US.